WIZnet-ioNIC/WIZnet-PICO-C/examples/udp_multicast/udp_multicast_receiver/README.md

-# How to Test UDP multicast Example
+# How to Test UDP multicast receiver Example